Integration Guide

 How platforms integrate Signet

-- You register each agent on your platform with the Signet API.
+2. You register each agent on your platform with the Signet API.

-- After each agent transaction, you report the outcome to Signet.
+3. After each agent transaction, you report the outcome to Signet.

-- Before allowing a new transaction, you query the agent's score and act on the recommendation.
+4. Before allowing a new transaction, you query the agent's score and act on the recommendation.

-Step 1: Register as an operator
+Step 1: Apply for an operator account

-- An API key in the format
+• Your API key in the format sk_signet_ + 64 hex characters

 Your operator account is the root of your trust hierarchy.
 All agents you register will be associated with your operator profile, and your Operator Score will reflect the aggregate behavior of your agent fleet.